 🧵Thread on what it says, & the implications:

 The study uncovers that the current state of 1.1°C global warming (past pre-industrial levels), might have already irreversibly pushed 5 of the above elements past their tipping point.
-These elements possibly affected include Greenland’s ice sheets, the west Antarctic ice sheet, and low-latitude coral reefs.
+These elements possibly affected include Greenland’s ice sheets, the west Antarctic ice sheet, and low-latitude coral reefs, amongst others.

-The catastrophic downstream effects could include rising sea levels, carbon release from thawing permafrost, depletion of biodiversity, and death of biomes like forests and corals.
+The catastrophic downstream effects of triggering climate tipping points could include rising sea levels, carbon release from thawing permafrost, depletion of biodiversity, and death of biomes like forests and corals.

 — NASA Earth (@NASAEarth) March 30, 2022